 The mid-term and final examinations will be equally weighted.
-That is, the mid-term exam will cover course materials from the beginning of the course up to the point of the mid-term and the final examination will cover only the remainder of the course.
+That is, the mid-term exam will cover course materials from the beginning of the course up to the point of the mid-term and the final examination will cover only the course materials from the mid-term to the final.

 Topic descriptions of the two papers will be posted online.
 Each paper should be 5-7 double-spaced pages for undergraduate students and 12-15 pages for graduate students.
 With my approval, graduate students may opt to write the papers on topics of their own research interests.
 Depending on the depth and breadth of the topic, graduate students may also write one substantial term paper in lieu of the two short papers.
-Those who intend to take this option must discuss their topics and research plans with me early on.
+Those who intend to take the above options must discuss their topics and research plans with me early on.
 The papers must be printed with 12-point font and with 1 inch margin on all sides of letter size paper.
+The print must be easy to read.

 We will do in-class exercises on problems of quantitative analyses.
-Every student must bring a calculator to the class.
 The exercises will not be formally graded.
 But they will prepare you for the examinations.